BrandonWarrior/WorldWar2Trivia/README.md

 - To generate the questions I was going to use I used ChatGPT https://openai.com/chatgpt/

-- To generate the favicon i used https://favicon.io/
+- To generate the favicon I used https://favicon.io/

+- I used https://www.w3schools.com/js/#gsc.tab=0 to help me learn how to implement a timer.